Fohdeesha/lab-docu/documentation/jtag.md

 TARGET: waiting for target Vcc
 ```

-Now you must connect the BDI2000 to your switch.
+Now you must connect the BDI2000 to the LB6M.
 Make sure the switch is unplugged and powered off!
 Find the 16-pin JTAG header on the switch.
 On the JTAG header, `1` should be printed on one side of the header to indicate pin number 1.
 Find which side of the header that `1` is on.

 Plug in the cable so pin #1 is on the left side, like this: